 FOR HEALTH CARE PROFESSIONALS

 The Arkansas Chapter of the American Academy of Pediatrics and Arkansas Children's Hospital have created a Resource for Providers and Organizations to Promote Pediatric Wellness & Preventative Care.
 Practices can download the documents and add their logos.
 They can also customize it based on their own safety protocols or visitor management policies.
-Spanish and Marshallese versions are coming soon.
+Spanish and Marshallese versions are available as well.

 Click image to go to toolkit